KomyakDevelopment/esx_idleped/README.md

 # How to use
 In config.lua you can edit the cordinates & model of your desired ped.

-["name"] = This defines the name of the desired ped ["hash"] = This defines the Ped model https://docs.fivem.net/docs/game-references/ped-models/ ["pos"] = Is the cordinates of your ped.
-I recommend using TXAdmin to get cordinates.
-["heading"] = Defines where the ped will look towards.

 This is an example of how it might look: https://cdn.discordapp.com/attachments/1041127464426033295/1056031829322383440/image_5.png